WarrenMfg/WarrenMfg/README.md

 #### Containing Costs & Optimizing Resources:

 - Yielded a 33% reduction in projected costs while keeping the project ahead of schedule during environment migration and code consolidation.
-- Increased user engagement by 10% and reduced costs by $5,500 a year by overseeing and contributing to the redesign of search and browse functionality.
+- Increased user engagement by 10% and reduced costs by $5,500 per year by overseeing and contributing to the redesign of search and browse functionality.
 - Minimized manual reload and streamlined processes by building an Express mock API with server-sent events to automatically refresh the browser on saved changes.

 #### Enhancing Products, Features, & Reliability: